CoolShootMan/Autotest-moster/README.en.md

 │  └─YYYY-MM-DD.log	# the log file, end-with YYYY-MM-DD.log
 ├─page
   └─home.py	# UI layer base encapsulation
+├─recordings	# The location where the recording steps are stored can be referred to by the AI based on the elements here.
 ├─report
 │  ├─data           # allure test report data
 │  └─html			# allure test report